 "Where's Marong?"
 Gwen asked inquisitively.
 "Haven't seen him in a while."

 "As it should be," Kitty replied haughtily.
 Gwen wondered if this meant she was in a better mood than expected.

 "Brother has gone home for a while.
 There have been some issues with the family business."

 "Don't know."
 Mayuree shrugged.
 "I didn't have any foreshadowing visions, so it's either nothing serious or..."

-“Or it's beyond my ability to foresee.”
+"Or it's beyond my ability to foresee."
 Mayuree shook her head.
-“Worry not, brother will take care of it.
-There's also second-sister to take care of things back at the HQ.”
+"Worry not.
+My brother will take care of it.
+There's also second-sister to take care of things back at home."

-Gwen had asked Mayuree about the family before, but the girl's answers remained evasive.
-Not wanting to step on any toes, Gwen figured Mayuree would tell her when the girl was comfortable enough to reveal the House of M's mysterious origins.
+Gwen had asked Mayuree about the family, but the girl's answers remained evasive.
+Not wanting to step on any toes, Gwen figured Mayuree would tell her when she was comfortable enough to reveal the House of M's mysterious origins.

 The breakfast continued until Gwen was full, which was only three pancakes.
 Lei had prepared three stacks in anticipation of her abnormally large appetite and became notably upset that her labour would be wasted.